 Waddell played four seasons of Division I collegiate hockey from 1976-80 at Northern Michigan University where he majored in business management.
 He was drafted by the Los Angeles Kings in 1978, and spent three years with the organization.
-Waddell played more than nine seasons of professional hockey, spending the final years of his playing career as player/coach of the IHL's Toledo Goaldiggers (1985-86) and Flint Spirits (1986-88).
+Waddell played more than nine seasons of professional hockey, spending the final years of his playing career as player/coach of the IHL's Flint Spirits.
 He also served as head coach of the San Diego Gulls in 1991-92, and was interim head coach of the Atlanta Thrashers on two occasions during his tenure with the club.

 A native of Detroit, MI, Waddell has also served in several capacities with USA Hockey during the past five decades.
 In October 2013, he was named international consultant with a special focus on player identification and interface with the U.S. National Junior Team and USA Hockey's National Team Development Program.
 Waddell was the general manager for United States' teams at the 2006 Winter Olympic Games in Italy, and the 2001, 2002 and 2005 International Ice Hockey Federation (IIHF) Men's World Championships.
 As a player, he helped Team USA to the gold medal at the 1983 IIHF World Championship.

 Don lives in Raleigh with his wife, Cheryl.
-Their daughter, Chelsea, and son-in-law, Zach, live in Duluth, GA, with their son, Noah.
+Their daughter, Chelsea, and son-in-law, Zach, live in Duluth, GA, with their son, Noah, and daughter, Sophie.